lxgr-linux/pokete/wiki.md

 - Attack points: 10

 ### Power bite
-The hardest bite you can think of
+The hardest bite you can think of.

 - Type: [Normal](#types)
 - Minimum Level: 30